Spectral Curves with Complex Multiplication in Hermitian Matrix Models: Acknowledgments

 I am grateful to Ahmed El Gendy and Assem AbdelRaouf for valuable discussions on elliptic curves, and I thank Angese Bissi for reading the manuscript.
+I am grateful to the anonymous referees for their careful reading of the manuscript and for their valuable comments and suggestions.
 I would like to acknowledge support through the ICTP-Arab Fund Associates Programme (ARF01 - AFESD Grant No. 14/2023) in the context of the project ``Advancing the Capabilities of Arab Researchers and Students''.